top of page

 Passionate about people, technology and the Psychology of Technology.
 Applying that passion to help businesses transform digitally, by removing friction from their operations, through the application of the right digital strategy

-My History:
+My Journey.

 Having joined the workforce in 1987, as a trainee computer programmer for a local Australian bank, I started my career while simultaneously studying (at the University of New South Wales).
 For my undergrad, I majored in Psychology and Computer Science with the intention of doing my Masters in Cognitive Science.
 Unfortunately, when the time came to start the Masters degree, the course had been scrapped, due to low demand.